-I guess for holidaymakers who go on tennis holidays regularly, one of the main issues is whether to bring your own tennis gear with you, or just use what the hotel or sports club provide.
+For players who go on tennis holidays regularly, one of the main issues is whether to bring your own tennis gear with you or just use what the hotel or sports club provides.

 For anyone who plays the sport seriously, you’ll definitely want to use your own racket as that’s what you’re comfortable using.